tunalad/lixling/README.md

 ```
 You simply give the key a link of a raw `.lua` file or a valid `.git` repository.
 If it's a raw `.lua` link, it will `curl` to your `plugins` directory with the key as name.
 So if we called our plugin `banana`, it will download that plugin as `banana.lua`.
 Same goes with the git repo link, it will clone everything into `banana/` directory.

-**IMPORTANT: DO NOT LIST PRIVATE REPOSITORIES.** When downloading & updating from repositories, it will freeze you Lite XL for until it finishes it's job.
-Cloning private repositories will ask you for a password, thus freezing your text editor COMPLETELY (I haven't tested that theory, but it should be the case).
-You have been warned.
+**Note**: Don't add private repositories to the list.
+When cloning, git will ask for your password, thus stopping the plugin from installing and updating the latter plugins in the list.

 ### 2.2.2.
 Non-master branch
-By default, Lixling will assume that we're cloning and pulling from a `master` branch.
-If we want to clone from a different repo, you'll have to specify it as the second array element:
+By default, Lixling will assume that we're cloning and pulling from the `master` branch.
+If we want to clone from a different branch, you'll have to specify it as the second element:
 ```lua
 ["name"] = { "git link", "branch" }
 ```

 ### 2.2.3.
 Post-download hook
 Some plugins require extra steps after downloading.
-In those cases, you can give the array a third element.
+In those cases, you can add a command as the third element.
 ```lua
 ["name"] = { "`.git` link", "branch", "post-download hook" }
 ```